 Of course, I am human ,and have made bad errors of judgement, haven’t we all.
-However I think everything in life is for a reason and once again I refer to Dante and Dan Brown and the nine rings of hell.
+Yet I think everything in life is for a reason and once again I refer to Dante and Dan Brownand the nine rings of hell.

-We have to suffer pain and misery to realise and appreciate the good times and the release from all the suffering.
+We have to suffer pain and misery to realise and appreciate the good times.
+TheN release from all the suffering.
 We have all had toothache that keeps us up at night and then after the trip to the dentist we are out of pain.
 It s that kind of thought but on a broader scale.
 We are being shown how to understand the goodness that there is .

-Losing a job is devastating, but again how many times have we heard of someone who finds an even better one and is really glad that they lost the first one.
+Losing a job is devastating.
+Again how many times have we heard of someone who finds an even better one ?
+And is really glad that they lost the first one.
 There are so many examples I can give .

 Nearly finished, honest.
 How many times ( I have used this phrase a lot) do we say “Thank God” or “God Forbid” or “Please God”.
 Lots and lots.
 So we all have this inner thinking of a supreme person looking after us all.
 Combine this with your guide and you begin to see that maybe this invisible guide is an extension of God, a helper.
 Also add your dear departed loved ones who I think are there to remind us that one day we will be reunited.
 That in itself is worth savouring.

 Finally, I did say I was nearly finished.
 Don’t be afraid of death as it is only an extension of life and another part of living.
-Be comforted that you will play your part but in a different form and please believe that those who have left us are now out of pain and misery and are doing a great job watching and helping us along with our guides.
+Be comforted that you will play your part, but in a different form.
+Please believe that those who have left us are now out of pain and misery.
+They are doing a great job watching and helping us along with our guides.
 They too have a role to play.